papasop/18th/README.md

 ### 10. Smoothness of the Destination

 - **Theorem:** Structural stability forces M to be a smooth (Morse–Bott) submanifold.
-- **Mathematics:** If dim ker H jumps along the critical set, the jump point is unstable under perturbation — contradicting Axiom 1(iv).
+- **Mathematics:** If dim ker H jumps along the critical set, the jump point is a singularity — a point of roughness.
+Such points are structurally unstable: an arbitrarily small perturbation either regularizes them or fragments them, contradicting Axiom 1(iv).
 So dim ker H is locally constant, and M is smooth by the constant-rank theorem.
-- **Pure Land:** 净土无粗糙无障碍 — the Pure Land is smooth and without obstruction.
-Not by design, but by necessity — roughness is structurally unstable.
+- **Pure Land:** 种种铃发响，宣吐妙法音 (shuju rei hakkyō, sentō myōhō on) — "Bells of many kinds ring out and proclaim wondrous dharma sounds."
+The sūtras describe the Pure Land in elaborate detail: ground of lapis lazuli, trees of seven jewels, pools of eight virtues, everything exquisite and without defect.
+These are not decorative additions but structural necessities.
+A dimension jump in ker H is a singularity — roughness — and Axiom 1(iv) forbids it.
+What remains after all structurally unstable features are eliminated is smooth.
+The wondrous adornments are the phenomenology of Morse–Bott regularity: not designed beauty, but the inevitable smoothness of a structurally stable critical manifold.

 ---

 ### 11. The Spectral Gap Guarantees Return

 - **Theorem:** Transverse perturbations are bounded away from the kernel by a spectral gap λ > 0.
 - **Mathematics:** If positive transverse eigenvalues could be pushed to zero by perturbation, dim ker H would change, contradicting Morse–Bott regularity (Theorem 10) and Axiom 1(iv).
 So the positive spectrum has a floor.
+Any displacement away from M encounters a restoring force of magnitude at least λ.
-- **Pure Land:** 不退转的动力学保证 — non-retrogression is not merely "one does not fall back" but "the system actively pulls one back."
-The spectral gap is the restoring force.
+- **Pure Land:** 摂取不捨 (sesshu fusha) — "grasping and never abandoning."
+Shan-tao's *Hymns on the Pratyutpanna Samadhi* attributes to Amitābha's light the quality of grasping the being and never letting go.
+Transverse λ-contractivity is the mathematical form of sesshu fusha.
+The spectral gap is not a wall that prevents departure — it is a restoring force that pulls back any perturbation.
+Theorem 3 (persistence) says *one does not leave*; Proposition 38 (spectral gap) says *the system will not let one leave*.
+The first is a statement of fact; the second is the mechanism.

 ---